There is so much to discover about the Bathscape area’s beautiful natural landscape and rich social history.

-For primary school teachers and home educators we have a section just for you.
-Our learning resources includes lesson plans, curriculum links, planning tools for visits and a guide to making your school grounds more wildlife friendly.
-Find the resource pack for primary school teachers here.
+Our Schools Pack aimed at primary school teachers and home educators includes lesson plans, planning tools for visits and a guide to making your school grounds more wildlife friendly.
+Due to the nature of the original design, we apologise that this pdf may not be suitable for users of assistive technology.

 Architecture and history